 SEE FULL PRINTABLE RECIPE CARD BELOW

-How to Make Homemade Pizza Pockets
+How to make Pizza Pockets

 While pizza pockets are typically a go-to store-bought freezer item, you are going to be shocked at how easy they are to make homemade.
 And how much better they taste because they are fresh and not frozen!